Erin Dobratz

-Erin Patricia Dobratz (born October 19, 1982 in Concord, California) is a retired American synchronized swimmer who competed for Stanford, and won a bronze medal in the team event in synchronized swimming at the 2004 Athens Olympics.
+Erin Patricia Dobratz (born October 19, 1982 in Concord, California), later known by her married name Erin McGregor, is a retired American synchronized swimmer who trained with the Walnut Creek Aquanuts, competed for Stanford, and won a bronze medal in the team event in synchronized swimming at the 2004 Athens Olympics.
+After her athletic career, she worked as an executive and entrepreneur in the field of digital asset technology.